spyroot/idrac_ctl/README.md

 # idrac_ctl
+This repo consist two parts.
+A generic redfish implementation that consumed by idrac_ctl.
+Right now i'm moving redfish implementation out of idrac ctl.

 Standalone command line tool provide option to interact with Dell iDRAC via Redfish REST API and execute typical workflow.
 It supports both asynchronous and synchronous options to interact with iDRAC.